Census Dots

 Native American/Other

-Of the 215 places in Connecticut, Sandy Hook is the 39th most populous.
+Sandy Hook is ranked the 37th most populous place in Connecticut, out of 215 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Sandy Hook was ranked the 39th most populous place in the 2020 Census.

 Sandy Hook's White Population